cdlavila/nestjs-boilerplate/README.md

 #### Step 3

 Create the `.env` file.
-Then, copy the data from `.env.example` file and give values to the environment variables by requesting them from the other developers or the product owner.
+Then, copy the data from `.env.example` file and paste it in the `.env` file.
+Finally, give values to the environment variables for the development environment.

+#### Step 4

-#### Run the database with Docker (OPTIONAL)
+Run the database with Docker and Docker-compose 🐋

-If you just started working on the project, and you don't have a development or test database, you can run it locally with Docker.
-Otherwise, you can <b>skip</b> this step.

-- Docker and Docker-compose 🐋

 If you don't have Docker installed, you can install it following the [Docker documentation](https://docs.docker.com/engine/install/)